Concluding Thoughts about Agile Implementation in Your Organization

 Figure 3

-Usually, you will not find much literature on empowerment in the Agile discourse but I discovered it as a hidden element of Agile as an answer to my boss query: “Where is the accountability in our process?”
-The only answer I had was “Accountability lies in empowerment”.
+Usually, you will not find much literature on empowerment in the Agile discourse, but I discovered it as a hidden element of Agile as an answer to my boss query: “Where is the accountability in our process?”
+The answer I gave was “Accountability lies in empowerment”.

 Since we have empowered each individual for a particular function, area, feature or a task, they are answerable for what they own.
-This leads to rather flat hierarchies with the onus of goals accomplishment on the teams and the individuals instead of particular roles.
+This leads to rather flat hierarchies with the onus of goal accomplishment on teams and individuals instead of particular roles.
 It is also noteworthy that people should be reminded every now and then about their ownership and authorities.

 I have experienced some people not personally conceiving the power and influence that Agile provides them.
-This leads to the need for self-empowerment which is not in our scope to this article.
+This leads to the need for self-empowerment which is not in our scope for this article.

 EMPOWERMENT 2